jtsu/IOSXE_Post_ConfigDiff/README.md

 ## References
 If you would like to get  more information on the topics or features used in our project, we compiled a list of links to white papers, documentation, helpful blogs and Cisco DevNet Learning Labs that may be of interest.
-[Here's a link to those references](./USECASE.md#white-papers-and-helpful-blog-posts).
+[Here's a link to our references](./USECASE.md#white-papers-and-helpful-blog-posts).

 ## Cisco DevNet Sandbox
 For our project, we used the Cisco CSR 1000v.
 The Cisco CSR 1000v is a virtual router that can be easily deployed on a virtual machine.
 However, if you don't have access to a Cisco IOS-XE platform, we recommend you try the Cisco IOS XE Sandboxes available at Cisco DevNet.
-We included a sandbox reference in our USECASE documention.
+We included a sandbox reference in our USECASE documentation.
 [Here's a link to that reference](./USECASE.md#related-sandbox).

 ## Author(s)